TeskaLabs/asab/docs/reference/library/reference.md

 - Any path must start with "/", including the root path.
 - The folder path must end with "/".
-- The item path must end with an extension (e.g. ".json").
+- The item path must end with a file extension (e.g. ".json").

 ## Layers